 taxis and occasionally hire cars on holiday.

-BTW I remember the reg. no.s of these cars, all except the Moskvitch and the 2nd Sud.
+I remember the reg. no.s of these cars, all except the Moskvich and the 2nd Sud.

 Links are provided for interest only, I have no